bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Dynamic programming 1 (Kadane's algorithm): if we know the maximum subarray sum end at position `i`, what is the maximum subarray sum end at `i + 1`?
 The answer is either the maximum subarray sum end at `i + 1`, or it doesn't.
 That's say, if the maximum subarray sum end at `i` is larger than 0, we should add `nums[i + 1]` into it, that gives the maximum subarray sum at `i + 1` is `max(nums[i + 1], nums[i + 1] + max_sum_end)`.
 Then we need to find the maximum value of it.

 Dynamic programming 2: if the previous element is larger than 0, current element is equal to current element + previous element; else the previous element is less or equal to 0, then ignore it, current element stay the same.
+More detailed explanation [here](https://leetcode.com/problems/maximum-subarray/discuss/20396/Easy-Python-Way).

 #### 58. Length of Last Word (string)